Research Proposal Boilerplate

 College of Education & Human Sciences faculty are actively engaged in research and instructional development.
-COEHS faculty were awarded $5.5 million in FY 2016, in 29 new awards, including funding from federal agencies, the State of New Mexico, industry, foundations, and national labs.
-The University of New Mexico is ranked in the top 100 institutions by NSF because of its active sponsored funding portfolio.
+COEHS faculty were awarded $2.1 million in FY 2020, in 17 new awards, including funding from federal agencies, the State of New Mexico, industry, foundations, and national labs.
+As of 2017, the University of New Mexico is ranked 91st in the top 100 institutions by NSF because of its active sponsored funding portfolio.

 UNM has a multitude of assets and facilities.
 What follows is an overview of some of them.
 This is not meant to be an exhaustive list.

 The College of Arts and Sciences mission is to create new knowledge in the arts and sciences, to disseminate that knowledge to students as it is created and apply that knowledge to the pressing issues of the day at local, state, and international sites.
 A&S programs that connect us with the teachers and students in P-12 schools include the following:

 The Anderson School at the University of New Mexico is a world-class, AACSB accredited business school with award-winning faculty and programs, offering a wide array of degree programs for a diverse student population.

 The School of Public Administration advances professional education for public and health administration at the University of New Mexico.
 Faculty members conduct sophisticated research that integrates interdisciplinary perspectives and methodologies to address managerial, ethical, and equity challenges in public and health institutions in a complex and diverse world.
 SPA offers up-to-date courses in the theory, application, and implementation of management principles for professionals working or planning to work in public and health systems.

 Founded in 1906, the School of Engineering offers outstanding engineering and computer science education to students at the bachelor's, master's, and doctoral levels, awarding over 400 total degrees annually.